gcallah/MiscWriting/Empire/empire.md

 Then the question would become, "How can we rule this empire most prudently and justly?"

-And at that point we'd be having a genuine discussion.
+And at that point we'd be having a genuine conversation.